White Collar Criminal Defense in New Jersey

 - Financial penalties, which may be as high as $15,000 or $20,000 depending upon the degree of the charge (and these penalties are in addition to asset forfeiture and restitution); and

-- Criminal record that will result in difficulty obtaining certain forms of employment and credit after your conviction.
+- A criminal record will result in difficulty obtaining certain forms of employment and credit after your conviction.

 Contact a White Collar Criminal Defense Lawyer in New Jersey